 - Some play that if the first four cards dealt to the player to dealer's right are worth 10 points or less in total, then instead of choosing a trump suit this player has the right to throw in the cards and demand a re-deal.

 - In some places, when both members of a team call at the same time, the an extra 10 is not added. for example if both members of the dealer's team call '10', the call counts as 10 not 20.
 The opponents still designate which of them must choose trumps.

 - Some play that if a Thunee fails because the caller's partner wins a trick, the opponents open only six balls rather than 8.
 Some play that the opponents open four balls, so that a partner catch costs the same as the opponents winning a trick.

 - The seem to be several different interpretations of this call.
-Some do not include the adjustment for the call to make trumps, so the opponents of the Khanaak caller must have less in card points than the caller's Jodie plus 10 for the last trick less their own Jodie.
+Some players include the adjustment for the call to make trumps, so the Khanaak call only succeeds if the opponents have less in card points than the caller's Jodie plus 10 for the last trick minus their own Jodie minus the amount of the call.
 Some count neither the call to make trumps nor the Jodie of the Khanaak caller's opponent, so the card point condition for the Khanaak to succeed is simply that the total value of the cards won by caller's opponents is less than the Khanaak caller's Jodie plus 10.

 - 13-point Game

 - Some play that if anyone calls Khanaak during a game, the number of balls required to win that game is increased from 12 to 13.
 A winning score of 13 balls is represented by closing the two ball cards up again to show zero.
 Some require 13 points to win irrespective of whether Khanaak has been called or not.
 In a 13-point game, corner house is 12 points rather than 11.

 - Two to Clear